 Click on wine below to read full details

-2015 Apple Valley Riesling
+2021 Apple Valley Riesling

-The fruit is gently whole bunch pressed and settled before it is inoculated with a low vigour, aromatic yeast and cool fermented.
-At the point that sugar and acidity come into balance, the wine is chilled to stop the fermentation.
-The Apple Valley style typically sits somewhere between 35 and 45 grams of residual sugar with alcohol in the lower range of 8.5-10 percent.
-Key to the style is a precise balance between retained sweetness and racy acidity.
+This Riesling is grown on the home vineyard from vines planted in 1996.
+We harvest fruit while sugar levels are low taking only the cleanest of fruit to promote the purest flavours.
+Fruit is hand picked, gently whole bunch pressed and settled before it is inoculated with a low vigour, aromatic yeast and cool tank-fermented.
+As sugar and acidity come into balance the wine is rapidly chilled to stop the fermentation.
+The Apple Valley style typically sits somewhere between 30 and 40 grams of residual sugar with alcohol in the lower range of 8.5-10 percent.
+Key to the style is a precise balance between retained sweetness and mouth-watering acidity.
 Delicate citrus florals combine with fresh, red apples, nectarines and flinty notes.
 The palate is light yet deliciously juicy and sweetly fruited.
 This sweetness is underpinned by a lively, intensifying acidity which emerges seamlessly and extends to a long and elegantly refreshing finish.

-2013 Hope Vineyard Riesling
+2014 Hope Vineyard Riesling – SOLD OUT

-“Crisply, dryly floral with a real aromatic intensity, this wine [Hope Vineyard] is invariably one of the finest Rieslings in the country in any vintage.” – Keith Stewart, The Great Wines of New Zealand 2005
+“Crisply, dryly floral with a real aromatic intensity, this wine [Hope Vineyard] is invariably one of the finest Rieslings in the country in any vintage.”
+Keith Stewart, The Great Wines of New Zealand 2005

 This wine is very much the product of a magnificently warm summer of sunshine punctuated by rainfall in late February, beginning a cooler, settled month leading into harvest.
 These conditions proved perfect for varietal flavour development.
 This Riesling is still very youthful in all respects.
 It shows complex aromas of limes, apples, white stone fruits and subtle savoury, minerals.
 The palate is defined by delicate citrus flavours, sweet hints of honey and toast notes.
 Texture is fine-grained and a ripe, piquant acidity provides mouthwatering succulence and energy.
 A few grams of retained sweetness (through stop-fermentation), has been key to the harmony within.
 It creates soft mouthfeel and smooth flow across the palate, deftly balancing and supressing any suggestion of austerity.